xTyranT/Services-Infrastructure/README.md

-# Inception
+# Services-Infrastructure
 A Docker-based project to build and manage a fully containerized environment with isolated services including a database, web server, and WordPress instance.

 ## 🌟 Overview
-The Inception project is a key part of the 1337 curriculum, focusing on Docker and DevOps principles.
+The Services-Infrastructure project is a key part of the 1337 curriculum, focusing on Docker and DevOps principles.
 The goal is to create a scalable, secure, and isolated multi-service application using Docker Compose.
 This project enhances your understanding of container orchestration, networking, and system architecture.

 ## 🛠️ Features
 - **Nginx Reverse Proxy:** Securely routes HTTP(S) traffic to the appropriate services.